mbezaire/agrtool/docs/usage.rst

 In addition to the shell script above (which would be in the ``run_autograder`` file), you would also need to include the agrtool package (or a list of dependencies to install), the setup.sh file, and any other specific files for testing.
 Zip them up so that they are not within a folder, but are at the top level of the zip file.
-See `Link Gradescope's autograder docs <https://gradescope-autograders.readthedocs.io/>`_ for more instruction.
+See `Gradescope's autograder docs <https://gradescope-autograders.readthedocs.io/>`_ for more instruction.